 Here are a few of the tasks, an improved material management system, will make smoother and more efficient:

-To be able to get the entire system to function, the IMMS has a constant need for information from the Library Management System (LMS) and from employees, just as the LMS and the employees need information from the IMMS.
+To be able to get the entire system to function, the IMMS communicates continuously in real-time with Library Management System (LMS) and from employees, just as the LMS and the employees need information from the IMMS.

 The intelligent distribution-algorithm manages and optimizes item distribution in a floating (or partly floating) collection.